ltdatphan/Happy-Groceries/README.md

 - Search feature that displays the products and related recepies
 - Display products by category
 - Account sign up and log in system
 - Purchase history for each account
+- Database system (mySQL) used to store product info, customer log in as well as purchase history

 # Resources used in this project
 - [Bootstrap 4](https://getbootstrap.com/)